unixcharles/acme-client/README.md

 Each authorization contains multiple challenges, typically a `dns-01`, `dns-account-01`, and a `http-01` challenge.
 The applicant is only required to complete one of the challenges.

-The `dns-account-01` challenge prefixes the record name with an account-specific label so different clients can validate the same domain concurrently.
+The `dns-account-01` challenge prepends an account-specific label before `_acme-challenge`, producing a record name of the form `_<label>._acme-challenge` so different clients can validate the same domain concurrently.

 You can access the challenge you wish to complete using the `#dns`, `#dns_account`, or `#http` methods.